sergiosja/flashcards/README.md

 ## Run

-Start the client with
+Spin up the "database" API with

 ```
-npm run dev
+npm run server
 ```

-and spin up the server with (in another terminal) (also either make sure port 8080 is available or change this in the `package.json` file)
+and the client with

 ```
-npm run db
+npm run client
 ```

 ## What's this anyway?

-I wanted to try out flashcards to help me study.
-Wasn't satisfied with the stuff I found online.
-I've wanted to learn Next.js for a while and figured this could be a way to do so.
+I wanted to try out flashcards to help me study, but wasn't satisfied with the OG paper stuff.
+After checking out a couple of web options I figured they were all bloated.
+Therefore I created the tiniest flashcards web-app I could imagine 😄

-### Use

-Every category has a list of topics.
-Every topic has a list of (flash)cards.
-That's the hierarchy.

-To create new categories and topics, enter a title and press enter.
-No buttons!

-To create a new card, press the + sign to the right of a topic and enter a title and an answer, before pressing the button underneath the textarea.

-To toggle the visibility of a card's answer, press space.
-To swipe through the cards, use the left and right arrow keys.
-Again, no buttons!

-That's it really